About Caving Snowdonia Wales

 Is it safe?

-There is an element of risk involved in all outdoor adventure activities, but rest assured that all the mines we use are inspected for safety, our kit and equipment is regularly checked and our guides are fully qualified and hold emergency first aid certificates.
-Please read our Safety Factsheet for further information.
+There is an element of risk involved in all outdoor adventure activities, but rest assured that all the mines we use are inspected for safety, our kit and equipment is regularly checked and our guides are qualified, experienced and are trained in emergency first aid.
+We are accredited by the Adventure Activities Licensing Authority, part of the HSE.

 I’m claustrophobic!

-Mine exploring is different from caving or potholing as there is no squeezing through small gaps involved.
-Most of the mines have huge cavernous spaces but all mines have tunnels which are usually spacious but can require some stooping.
+Mine exploring is different from caving or potholing in that there is no squeezing through small gaps involved.
+Most of the mines have huge cavernous spaces but all mines have tunnels which you usually walk upright in but can require some stooping.

 I'm scared of heights!

-In our Underground Challenge adventure your feet don't leave the ground until you participate in the activities, namely the abseil and zip line (The water fall climb is not vertical).
+The Challenge trip has some heights involved in an abseil, some traversing and a zip line (The water fall climb is not vertical).
 You are welcome to observe others taking part and decide on the spot whether or not you wish to give it a go.
-You are able to bypass these activities if you want to, as there is always another way around.
-Our Challenge Xtreme trip is not suitable for those scared of heights.
+You are able to bypass these activities if you want to.

 Our experienced guides will give you all the support and encouragement you need if you feel uncomfortable underground.
-You won’t be forced to do anything you don’t want to and the more daring activities on our Underground Challenge trip can be bypassed.
+You won’t be forced to do anything you don’t want to.

 What is the drive/walk to the mine like?

 Stunning!
 The opportunity to appreciate Snowdonia’s natural beauty; forests, lakes, rivers and quite often far reaching views, is a bonus to our trips.
-Most of the walks involve a bit of ascent/decent and vary in length.
+On our Challenge trip, the drive to the mine is around 10 minutes long on a normal B road.
+All of the walks involve a reasonable amount of steep ascent and descent on uneven terrain.

 Is there much walking involved?

 Once we've parked up, we need to walk outdoors to the actual mine entrance.
-The length of the walk depends on which mine we are visiting but they can be up to 25 mins and sometimes up a steep path.
+The length of the walk depends on which mine we are visiting but it can be up to 25 mins and usually up a very steep and rugged path.
 Be assured that there will be plenty of fantastic Snowdonia natural beauty and quite often far reaching views to appreciate along the way.
-There is a fair amount of walking in the mine too, but there will be plenty of opportunities to stop for a break, to take photo's or to eat and drink.
+There is a fair amount of walking in the mine too, but there will be plenty of opportunities to stop for a break, to take photos or to eat and drink.
 Our walking pace throughout the day is relaxed.

 How wet will I get?

 This depends on the weather.
-Unless we’ve had pro-longed heavy rain you shouldn't get wet at all.
+Unless we’ve had pro-longed heavy rain you shouldn't get that wet underground.
 Unlike caves, mines are designed to drain themselves of water.
-We do recommend you use our Wellies however as there may be ankle deep water in some places.
-We also recommend water proofs for your extra comfort as sitting down might be damp.
-If there has been recent heavy rain you are more likely to get splashed and will probably get wet legs when walking up the waterfall.
-If getting wet is your preference, it can be arranged!
+We do recommend you use our Wellies however as there will be calf-deep water in some places.
+We also recommend water-proof tops and bottoms for your comfort as sitting down might be damp.
+If there has been recent heavy rain you are more likely to get splashed and will probably get wet legs when walking up the waterfalls.

 What clothes should I wear?